-After some algebraic calculations, it is found that the HS distribution in Eq.(\ref{qutritHSHW}) is always positive irrespective of Det($\rho)$ being positive or negative.
-Where as the Bures distribution in Eq.(\ref{qutritBuresHW}) is positive iff Det($\rho)\geq0$, hence picks out the closed structure of the qutrit states inside the Bloch sphere.
-Moreover, the HS distribution in non-decreasing with respect to the radial parameter $r$, everywhere.
-Where as, the Bures distribution is non-decreasing with respect to $r$ in the region where the Det($\rho)\geq0$.
-It can also be seen that the Bures distribution is sharply peaked whenever the denominator $(\frac{1-r^2}{3}-\text{Det}(\rho))\text{Det}(\rho)$ vanishes.While $\text{Det}(\rho)=0$ for rank-2 or rank-1 states, the $\frac{1-r^2}{3}-\text{Det}(\rho)$ term can vanishes only at the surface of the Bloch sphere or beyond.
+After some algebraic calculations, it is found that the HS distribution in Eq.(\ref{qutritBuresHW}) is always positive irrespective of Det($\rho)$ being positive or negative.
+Whereas the Bures distribution in Eq.(\ref{qutritBuresHW}) is positive if and only if Det($\rho)\geq0$, hence picking out the closed structure of the qutrit states inside the Bloch sphere.
+Moreover, the HS distribution is non-decreasing with respect to the radial parameter $r$, everywhere.
+Whereas, the Bures distribution is non-decreasing with respect to $r$ in the region where the Det($\rho)\geq0$.
+It can also be seen that the Bures distribution is sharply peaked whenever the denominator vanishes.
+While $\text{Det}(\rho)=0$ for rank-2 or rank-1 states, the $\{(1-r^2)/3\}-\text{Det}(\rho)=0$ only at the surface of the Bloch sphere or beyond.

 Thus if we fix the $\theta_i$'s, both these distributions are localized closer to the surface of the Bloch sphere.
-For the HS distribution this is unlike to what happens in the qubit scenario where it is uniform all over the sphere.
+For the HS distribution, this is unlike what happens in the qubit scenario where it is uniform all over the sphere.
 Whereas, the Bures distribution is sharply peaked near or at the surface of the Bloch sphere.
 It is similar to the behavior of the Bures distribution in the qubit scenario, where the Bures distribution is sharply peaked on the surface.
 These results are matching with the plots presented in Fig.2 of Ref.\cite{Zyczkowski_2001}, which depicts the plots in the simplex of eigenvalues.

-As an example, we fix the all $\theta_i=0$' and all polar angles $\zeta_i$'s as $\zeta_1=\pi/3,\zeta_2=0,\zeta_3=\pi/7$, to see the dependence on the radial parameter $r$, and obtain the following
+As an example, we fix the all $\theta_i=0$' and all polar angles $\alpha_i$'s as $\alpha_1=\pi/3,\alpha_2=0,\alpha_3=\pi/7$, to see the dependence on the radial parameter $r$, and obtain the following

 We see that in the chosen direction, HS distribution is peaked on the surface of the Bloch sphere and it is everywhere positive.
-While the Bures distribution is sharply peaked at $r \approx0.73$ and while is negative for $r>0.73$.
+While the Bures distribution sharply peaked at $r \approx0.73$ and while is negative for $r>0.73$.
 It simply tells that for the chosen $\theta_i$'s there are no more physical states beyond $r\approx0.73$ in the chosen direction and also that there is a rank 2 state at $r\approx0.73$.
 The other singularity of the Bures distribution lies at $r \approx 1.02$, but $P_B(r)$ is negative after $r=0.73$ and hence we ignore it.